First-post-Newtonian quadrupole tidal interactions in binary systems: Introduction and summary

-\emph{Orbital Dynamics including Quadrupole:} In their treatment of tidal effects in binary GW signals in Ref.~\cite{FH}, Flangan and Hinderer used Newtonian gravity to treat (the conservative part of) the system's orbital dynamics; they estimated that 1PN corrections to the orbits would modify the calculated tidal signal by $\sim$10\%.
-A general formalism for calculating 1PN corrections to the orbital dynamics of extended bodies has been developed in a series of papers \cite{DSX1,DSX2} by Damour, Soffel, and Xu (DSX) and later extended by Racine and Flanagan \cite{RF}.
+\emph{Orbital-tidal conservative dynamics:} In their treatment of tidal effects in binary GW signals in Ref.~\cite{FH}, Flanagan and Hinderer used Newtonian gravity to treat (the conservative part of) the system's orbital dynamics; they estimated that 1PN corrections to the orbits would modify the calculated tidal signal by $\sim$10\%.
+A general formalism for calculating 1PN corrections to the orbital dynamics of extended bodies has been developed in a series of papers \cite{DSX1,DSX2,DSX3,DSX4} by Damour, Soffel, and Xu (DSX) and later extended by Racine and Flanagan \cite{RF}.
 In this paper, we apply that formalism to determine and analyze the explicit 1PN translational equations of motion for binary systems with quadrupolar tidal interactions.
 While such equations of motion have previously been presented in Refs.~\cite{XuWuSchafer,WuHeXu}, we find that those results differ from ours.
-We also extend previous results by analyzing 1PN momentum conservation for the binary system (which serves as a strong consistency check for our equations of motion, and one not satisfied by the results \cite{XuWuSchafer,WuHeXu}), by specializing the equations of motion to the system's center-of-mass-energy frame, and by formulating an action principle for the orbital dynamics.
+We also extend previous results by analyzing 1PN momentum conservation for the binary system (which serves as a strong consistency check for our equations of motion, and one not satisfied by the results of Refs.~\cite{XuWuSchafer,WuHeXu}), by specializing the equations of motion to the system's center-of-mass-energy frame, and by formulating an action principle for the orbital dynamics.

+Tidal effects in the conservative dynamics to 1PN order have also been investigated recently by Damour and Nagar (DN) \cite{DN2} who considered circular orbits, and (since the first appearance of this work) by Bini, Damour and Faye (BDF) \cite{BDF}, who considered generic orbits and have in fact carried the analysis to 2PN order.
+These works incorporate their results into an EOB description of the dynamics.
+In Appendix \ref{dam}, we demonstrate that our results agree with those of DN and with (the 1PN restriction of) those of BDF.

 \emph{Gravitational Wave Emission:} To calculate the emitted GW signal and radiation reaction effects, Flanagan and Hinderer \cite{FH} used the quadrupole radiation approximation and associated 2.5PN radiation reaction forces.
-To consistently generalize their calculation in Ref.~\cite{FH} to (relative) 1PN order, it will be necessary to compute the 3.5PN corrections to the GW generation, in addition to the 1PN orbital corrections considered in this paper; we leave these calculations to future work.
+To consistently generalize their calculation in Ref.~\cite{FH} to (relative) 1PN order, it is necessary to compute the 3.5PN corrections to the GW generation, in addition to the 1PN orbital corrections considered in this paper.
+These calculations have been carried out by Vines, Hinderer and Flanagan in Ref.~\cite{VHF}, which builds off of the work presented here.
+The issue of tidal effects in inspiral-stage NSNS binary GW signals has also been recently addressed by means of numerical relativity simulations in Refs.~\cite{Read,Baiotti}.